Ghost04718/Gentle-Time-Reminder/README.md

 # Gentle Time Reminder

-Gentle Time Reminder is a friendly Chrome extension that helps you stay aware of time passing
+Gentle Time Reminder is a friendly Chrome extension that helps you stay aware of time passing.
+See [here](https://chromewebstore.google.com/detail/gentle-time-reminder/ohoebhfifcpnhkhoihjlnmadbmamdinj).

 ## Features